DecisionsDev/simulatte/README.md

 - port **9443** only for ODM image use
 - port **5432** for database
 - port **9090** for prometheus
-<br>In case these port numbers collide with existing applications you can change then in the docker-compose.yml.
+<br><br>In case these port numbers collide with existing applications you can change then in the docker-compose.yml.

 To use simulatte notebooks, run the command below:
 ```bash